nicolay-r/arekit-ss/README.md

 dataset, in which
 texts are written in Russian.

-To address this limitation, this repository provides `googletrans`-based transfer for the result samples that might be composed for any other language you want!
+To address the limitation above, this repository provides:
+1. `googletrans`-based transfer for
+the result samples that might be composed for any other language you want!
+2. **Prompting mechanism** that allows you to enrich the input with prompts for further applications in `ChatGPT` or related chatbots.

 ## Installation